• Skip to primary navigation

 What kind of meat is used for souvlaki?

-The meat used in Greece is pork, although chicken, beef, and lamb may also be used.
+The most common meat for any kind of souvlaki in Greece is pork, although chicken, beef, and lamb may also be used.
 Every souvlaki shop makes its own meat marinade, tzatziki sauce, and cut-up tomato wedges.
 There is no prefabricated gyro; they always make their own.
-The cooking oil is always olive oil no matter where you go.
-And the fries are always from real potatoes, no prefab there.
+The cooking oil is always olive oil, no matter where you go.
+And the fries are always from real potatoes; no prefab there.

 Two souvlaki wrapped in paper on a plate.